-in commercial areas and Pedestrian Business Overlays should be a minimum of 14-18 feet wide to accommodate sidewalk uses such as vendors, merchandising and outdoor seating.
-21 Response: 22 Streets should be designed with street trees planted in a manner appropriate to their function.
+21 Sidewalks should be 5-8 feet wide in residential areas and located on both sides of the street.
+Sidewalks in commercial areas and Pedestrian Business Overlays should be a minimum of 14-18 feet wide to accommodate sidewalk uses such as vendors, merchandising and outdoor seating.
+Response: 22 Streets should be designed with street trees planted in a manner appropriate to their function.
 Commercial streets should have trees which complement the face of the buildings and which shade the sidewalk.
 Residential streets should provide for an appropriate canopy, which shadows both the street and sidewalk, and serves as a visual buffer between the street and the home.
 The typical width of the street landscape strip is 6-8 feet.
 This width ensures healthy street trees, precludes tree roots from breaking the sidewalk, and provides adequate pedestrian buffering.
 Street trees should be at least 6 1/4" caliper and should be consistent with the City's landscaping, lighting and street sight distance requirements.
 Response: 23 Buildings should define the streets spatially.
 Proper spatial definition should be achieved with buildings or other architectural elements (including certain tree plantings) that make up the street edges aligned in a disciplined manner with an appropriate ratio of height to width.
 Response: 24 The primary entrance should be both architecturally and functionally on the front facade of any building facing the primary public street.
 Such entrances shall be designed to convey their prominence on the fronting facade.
 Response: 25 The ground level of the building should offer pedestrian interest along sidewalks.
 This includes windows entrances, and architectural details.
 Signage, awnings, and ornamentation are encouraged.
 Response: 26 The sidewalks should be the principal place of pedestrian movement and casual social interaction.
 Designs and uses should be complementary to that function.
 Response:

-Rezoning Checklist (Submittal Requir rements) To be completed by Applicant To be To be completed by staff General Requirements - General Use or Conditional Use Rezoning Yes N/A Yes No N/A 1.
-I have referenced this Rezoning Checklist and by using this as a guide, it will ensure that I receive a complete and thorough first review by the City of Raleigh 2.
+Rezoning Checklist (Submittal Requirements) To be completed by Applicant To be completed by staff General Requirements - General Use or Conditional Use Rezoning Yes N/A Yes No N/A I have referenced this Rezoning Checklist and by using this as a guide, it will ensure that I receive a complete and thorough first review by the City of Raleigh 2.
 Pre-application conference.
-3. Neighborhood meeting notice and report 4.
+Neighborhood meeting notice and report 4.
 Rezoning application review fee (see Fee Guide for rates).
 Completed application submitted through Permit and Development Portal 6.
 Completed Comprehensive Plan consistency analysis 7.
 Completed response to the urban design guidelines 8.
-Two sets of stamped envelopes addressed to all property owners of area to be rezoned and properties with 500 feet of area to be rezoned.
+Two sets of stamped envelopes addressed to all property owners and tenants of the rezoning site(s) and within 500 feet of area to be rezoned.
 9. Trip generation study 10.
 Traffic impact analysis For properties requesting a Conditional Use District: 11.
 Completed zoning conditions, signed by property owner(s).
 If applicable, see page 11: 12.
 Proof of Power of Attorney or Owner Affidavit.
 For properties requesting a Planned Development or Campus District: 13.
 Master plan (see Master Plan submittal requirements).
 For properties requesting a text change to zoning conditions: 14.
 Redline copy of zoning conditions with proposed changes.
 15. Proposed conditions signed by property owner(s).